jcw780/lithium/common/src/main/java/net/caffeinemc/mods/lithium/mixin/block/hopper/README.md

         - Signal Strength Override (boolean)
             - Sets the inventory signal strength to 0 when set
                 - Only used to execute certain Comparator Update Patterns
-        - Inventory Modificiation Count (long)
+        - Inventory Modification Count (long)
             - Increased when inventory content is changed
         - Number of occupied slots (int)
             - Updated when inventory content is changed (only checking the changed slot)